mojowebinc/mojowebinc.github.io/pages/02ocm.md

 permalink: "/02ocm/"
 ---

 Businesses must deal with change daily to capitalize on opportunities and avoid threats.
-There are times, however, when responding to a shifting business terrain needs more resources than are available.
+There are times, however, when responding to a shifting business terrain demands more resources than are available.
 When your organization needs to enhance its change capability, Mojo-Web can help by providing focused and effective Change Management services.

 ### Available services
 <br>